jsgoupil/relation-scaffolding/README.md

 Definition of the attributes:

 1. `RelationSingle`: will display a single property in display mode or a combo box in edit mode.
 Use the `Empty` option to pre-fill the combo box with a default string value.
 2. `RelationMultiple`: will display an unordered list in display mode or an unordered checkbox list in edit mode.
 Use the `CanAdd` option to add a textbox allowing addition to the list.
+Use the `Many2Many` option to tell that the collection is a joint table.
 3. `Relation`: will use the `RelationMultiple` or `RelationSingle` accordingly if the property is an array or not.
 4. `RelationDisplay`: indicates which property to use when displayed in `RelationSingle` or `RelationMultiple`.
 You can combine this attribute with the attribute [NotMapped] if you want to add a computed property.
 5. `RelationEdit`: indicates which property will be used when using the `CanAdd` from `RelationMultiple`.
+6. `RelationList`: indicates which property will be used as a list for a Many2Many joint table.
+Use the "PropertyNameList" in your cshtml to populate the whole list of item.

 ## View